 Shielding material can include barrels, boards, vehicles, buildings, gravel, water, lead or whatever else is immediately available.

-α ALPHA – can be stopped after traveling through 3 centimeters (about 1.2 inches) of air, 0.2 millimeters (about 0.008 inches) of water, or a piece of paper or skin.
+α ALPHA – can be stopped after traveling through about 1.2 inches of air, about 0.008 inches of water, or a piece of paper or skin.
 A thin piece of paper, or even the dead cells in the outer layer of human skin provides adequate shielding because alpha particles can’t penetrate it.
 However, living tissue inside the body offers no protection against inhaled or ingested alpha emitters.

-β BETA – can only be stopped after traveling through 3 meters (about 10 feet) of air, a few centimeters (less than 2 inches) of water, or a thin layer of glass or metal.
+β BETA – can only be stopped after traveling through about 10 feet of air, less than 2 inches of water, or a thin layer of glass or metal.
 Additional covering, for example heavy clothing, is necessary to protect against beta- emitters.
 Some beta particles can penetrate and burn the skin.

-γ GAMMA: To reduce typical gamma rays by a factor of a billion, thicknesses of shield need to be 4.2 meters (about 13.8 feet) of water, 2.0 meters (about 6.6 feet) of concrete, or 40 centimeters (about 1.3 feet) of lead.
+γ GAMMA: To reduce typical gamma rays by a factor of a billion, thicknesses of shield need to be about 13.8 feet of water, about 6.6 feet of concrete, or about 1.3 feet of lead.
 Thick, dense shielding is necessary to protect against gamma rays.
 The higher the energy of the gamma ray, the thicker the shield must be.
 X-rays pose a similar challenge.
 This is why x-ray technicians often give patients receiving medical or dental X-rays a lead apron to cover other parts of their body.